-Consistent with global changes, the scope of responsibilities within the fire services in South Africa has evolved to include rescue, dangerous goods, as well as dealing with emerging threats which includes terrorism and responding to natural and anthropogenic disastrous incidents.
-Currently, the FBSA provides for local authorities to establish and maintain a fire brigade service for the following different purpose:
+Consistent with global changes, the scope of responsibilities within the fire services in South Africa has evolved to include rescue, dangerous goods, as well as dealing with emerging threats which includes terrorism and responding to natural and

 - a.
 Preventing the outbreak or spread of a fire; - b.
 Fighting or extinguishing a fire; - c.
 The protection of life or property against a fire or other threatening danger; - d.
 The rescue of life or property from a fire or other danger; - e.
-Subject to the provisions of the Health Act, 1977 (Act No. 63 of 1977), the rendering of an ambulance service as an integral part of the fire brigade service; or - f.
+Subject to the provisions of the Health Act, 1977 (Act No. 63 of 1977), the rendering of an ambulance service as an integral part of the fire brigade service: or - f.
 The performance of any other function connected with any of the matters referred to in paragraphs (a) to (e).